Web analytics: The hotel problem

-The hotel problem is generally the first problem encountered by a user of web analytics.
+The hotel problem is generally the first problem encountered by a web analytics user.
 The problem is that the unique visitors for each day in a month do not add up to the same total as the unique visitors for that month.
-This appears to an inexperienced user to be a problem in whatever analytics software they are using.
-In fact it is a simple property of the metric definitions.
+This appears to be a problem for inexperienced users in whatever analytics software they are using.
+It is a simple property of the metric definitions.

 The way to picture the situation is by imagining a hotel.
 The hotel has two rooms (Room A and Room B).

 As the table shows, the hotel has two unique users each day over three days.
-The sum of the totals with respect to the days is therefore six.
+The sum of the totals concerning the days is therefore six.

 During the period each room has had two unique users.
-The sum of the totals with respect to the rooms is therefore four.
+The sum of the totals concerning the rooms is therefore four.

-Actually only three visitors have been in the hotel over this period.
+Only three visitors have been in the hotel over this period.
 The problem is that a person who stays in a room for two nights will get counted twice if they are counted once on each day, but are only counted once if the total for the period is looked at.
-Any software for web analytics will sum these correctly for the chosen time period, thus leading to the problem when a user tries to compare the totals.
+Any software for web analytics will sum these correctly for the chosen period, thus leading to the problem when a user tries to compare the totals.

 Analytics Poisoning

 As the internet has matured, the proliferation of automated bot traffic has become an increasing problem for the reliability of web analytics.
 As bots traverse the internet, they render web documents in ways similar to organic users, and as a result may incidentally trigger the same code that web analytics use to count traffic.
-Jointly, this incidental triggering of web analytics events impacts interpretability of data and inferences made upon that data.
+Jointly, this incidental triggering of web analytics events impacts the interpretability of data and inferences made upon that data.
 IPM provided a proof of concept of how Google Analytics as well as their competitors are easily triggered by common bot deployment strategies.